A u t u m n

 Seasonal Fruit

-Apples, pears, persimmons, plums, grapes, lemon, lime
+Apples, pears, persimmons, plums, cranberries

 The Sour Flavor

-Helps us organize and focus our energy to align with the essence of Autumn- the preparatory stage of Yin-building and internalization.
+Helps us organize and focus our energy to align with the essence of Autumn: the preparatory stage of Yin-building and internalization.

 Sourdough bread, sauerkraut, olives, pickles